WHAT is prematurity?

 - Many Respiratory Problems

 - Too low or too high blood pressure

 - Poor digestion

-The general treatment for a premature baby is determined by the doctor according to the baby’s gestational age, extent of the disease, tolerance for specific medications, procedures, or therapies.
-The major treatments for a premature baby includes:
+The general treatment for a premature baby is determined by the doctor according to the baby’s gestational age, the extent of the disease, tolerance for specific medications, procedures, or therapies.
+The major treatments for a premature baby include: